Human Services Transportation Coordination

 Current Coordination Plans

-Last updated in 2021, the Coordination Plans provide a framework to assist community leaders, human services agencies, and public transit agencies for improving transportation services within and between counties.
+In 2025, Commission staff completed Public Transit-Human Services Transportation Coordination Plans for each of the seven counties in Southeastern Wisconsin.
+The Coordination Plans provide a framework to assist community leaders, human services agencies, and public transit agencies for improving transportation services within and between counties.
 The Coordination Plans: